UMDOER/PSYC341OER/_pages/cogdev-aging/cognitivedevelopment.md

 Understanding of cognitive development is advancing on many different fronts.
 One exciting area is linking changes in brain activity to changes in children’s thinking (Nelson et al., 2006).
 Although many people believe that brain maturation is something that occurs before birth, the brain actually continues to change in large ways for many years thereafter.
 For example, a part of the brain called the prefrontal cortex, which is located at the front of the brain and is particularly involved with planning and flexible problem solving, continues to develop throughout adolescence (Blakemore & Choudhury, 2006).
 Such new research domains, as well as enduring issues such as nature and nurture, continuity and discontinuity, and how to apply cognitive development research to education, insure that cognitive development will continue to be an exciting area of research in the coming years.

+## Cognitive Aging
+Researchers have identified areas of both losses and gains in cognition in older age.
+Cognitive ability and intelligence are often measured using standardized tests and validated measures.
+The **psychometric approach** has identified two categories of intelligence that show different rates of change across the life span (Schaie & Willis, 1996). **Fluid intelligence** refers to information processing abilities, such as logical reasoning, remembering lists, spatial ability, and reaction time. **Crystallized intelligence** encompasses abilities that draw upon experience and knowledge.
+Measures of crystallized intelligence include vocabulary tests, solving number problems, and understanding texts.

+With age, systematic declines are observed on cognitive tasks requiring self-initiated, effortful processing, without the aid of supportive memory cues (Park, 2000).
+Older adults tend to perform poorer than young adults on memory tasks that involve *recall* of information, where individuals must retrieve information they learned previously without the help of a list of possible choices.
+For example, older adults may have more difficulty recalling facts such as names or contextual details about where or when something happened (Craik, 2000).
+What might explain these deficits as we age?
+As we age, *working memory*, or our ability to simultaneously store and use information, becomes less efficient (Craik & Bialystok, 2006).
+The ability to process information quickly also decreases with age.
+This slowing of **processing speed** may explain age differences on many different cognitive tasks (Salthouse, 2004).
+Some researchers have argued that **inhibitory functioning**, or the ability to focus on certain information while suppressing attention to less pertinent information, declines with age and may explain age differences in performance on cognitive tasks (Hasher & Zacks, 1988).
+Finally, it is well established that our hearing and vision decline as we age.
+Longitudinal research has proposed that deficits in sensory functioning explain age differences in a variety of cognitive abilities (Baltes & Lindenberger, 1997).

+Fewer age differences are observed when memory cues are available, such as for *recognition* memory tasks, or when individuals can draw upon acquired knowledge or experience.
+For example, older adults often perform as well if not better than young adults on tests of word knowledge or vocabulary.
+With age often comes expertise, and research has pointed to areas where aging experts perform as well or better than younger individuals.
+For example, older typists were found to compensate for age-related declines in speed by looking farther ahead at printed text (Salthouse, 1984).
+Compared to younger players, older chess experts are able to focus on a smaller set of possible moves, leading to greater cognitive efficiency (Charness, 1981).
+Accrued knowledge of everyday tasks, such as grocery prices, can help older adults to make better decisions than young adults (Tentori, Osheron, Hasher, & May, 2001).

+How do changes or maintenance of cognitive ability affect older adults’ everyday lives?
+Researchers have studied cognition in the context of several different everyday activities.
+One example is driving.
+Although older adults often have more years of driving experience, cognitive declines related to reaction time or attentional processes may pose limitations under certain circumstances (Park & Gutchess, 2000).
+Research on interpersonal problem solving suggested that older adults use more effective strategies than younger adults to navigate through social and emotional problems (Blanchard-Fields, 2007).
+In the context of work, researchers rarely find that older individuals perform poorer on the job (Park & Gutchess, 2000).
+Similar to everyday problem solving, older workers may develop more efficient strategies and rely on expertise to compensate for cognitive decline.

 ## Conclusion
 Research into cognitive development has shown us that minds don’t just form according to a uniform blueprint or innate intellect, but through a combination of influencing factors.
 For instance, if we want our kids to have a strong grasp of language we could concentrate on phonemic awareness early on.
 If we want them to be good at math and science we could engage them in numerical games and activities early on.
 Perhaps most importantly, we no longer think of brains as empty vessels waiting to be filled up with knowledge but as adaptable organs that develop all the way through early adulthood.